Owner, Elevate Events

-Marketing & Events Manager, Chamber of Commerce Hawaii
+Director of Marketing & Events, Chamber of Commerce Hawaii

 Ayaka Hong is the Director of Marketing and Events at the Chamber, and Executive Director of the Young Professionals Program.
 In her role, Hong oversees the Chamber of Commerce Hawaii’s marketing, PR, and events, along with the YP Program.
 She previously worked at the Aloha Council Boy Scouts Hawaii, Guam and America Samoa, March of Dimes Hawaii, The Queen’s Health Systems, The Madden Corporation and Central Pacific Bank.